ChasePoin/project4/README.md

 # AP News Web Scraper
 This is a demonstration of the usage of an LLM API, Gemini API, using the web scraper that this is branched off of.
 There are two modules that feed into run.py; GAI contains gemini AI related functions, such as sending the prompt and making the article readable by the AI.
+This version now has more detailed test cases.

 This branch also contains an updated version of the python environment used, as the LLM API requires a package to be imported.
 Be sure to use this version of the environment (the requirements.yml file in this branch).
 ## Information: